 What is Electric Current?

 The electric current flows in the circuit if a potential difference exists.
 The potential difference is the pressure that causes the flow of charge, and the flow of charge eventually leads to the flow of electric current in the circuit.
 The rate of flow of charge is electric current.

 The electric current flows from the higher potential to the lower potential.
-If the two points in the circuit is at the same potential, the flow of electric charge is zero hence the current is zero.
+If the two points in the circuit are at the same potential, the flow of electric charge is zero hence the current is zero.
 The magnitude of the current depends on the rate of flow of charge from one point to another point in a given circuit.

 The conducting material has a large number of free electrons that can easily move from one atom to another atom under the application of potential energy.
 The flow of electrons or charge is the main reason for the flow of electric current in the circuit.

 The current formula is;

-If 500 Coulomb charge passes through a conductor by 100 seconds, then the current is;
+If a 500 Coulomb charge passes through a conductor by 100 seconds, then the current is;

 In differential form,

 Electric current is the ratio of charge transferred in a given period of time.
-In other words rate of transfer of electric charge is the electric current.
-If the one-coulomb charge is transferred in one second from one point to another the circuit is called the one unit current.
+In other words the rate of transfer of electric charge is the electric current.
+If the one-coulomb charge is transferred in one second from one point to another the circuit is called the one-unit current.
 The unit of electric current is coulomb per second.
 This is also known as ampere after the name of physicist Andrew Marie Ampere.
 The SI unit of electric current is Ampere.

 How does current flow in a circuit?

 In metal, free electrons are abundantly available which move randomly within the metal.
 When we connect metal to a supply source, the source electron repels the electrons of the metal towards the higher potential of the supply source, and thus the positive point of the supply source which is at the higher potential attracts the drifted electrons.
 This way, the flow of electrons causes the current to flow.